How many of the scaling trends in $pp$ collisions will be violated at sqrt{s_NN} = 14 TeV ? - Predictions from Monte Carlo quark-gluon string model: Comparison with data and predictions for LHC

-The charged particle pseudorapidity spectra $\ds \frac{1}{\sigma_{inel}} \frac{d \sigma_{inel}}{d \eta}$ and $\ds \frac{1}{\sigma_{NSD}}\frac{ d \sigma_{NSD}}{d \eta}$ for inelastic and non-single-diffractive events, respectively, are displayed in Fig.~\ref{fig6}(a) and Fig.~\ref{fig6}(b) together with the $pp (\bar{p} p)$ data at $\sqrt{s} = 200$\,GeV, 546\,GeV, 900\,GeV, 2.36\,TeV and 7\,TeV.
+The charged particle pseudorapidity spectra $\ds \frac{1}{\sigma_{inel}} \frac{d \sigma_{inel}}{d \eta}$ and $\ds \frac{1}{\sigma_{NSD}}\frac{ d \sigma_{NSD}}{d \eta}$ for inelastic and nonsingle-diffractive events, respectively, are displayed in Figs.~\ref{fig7}(a) and \ref{fig7}(b) together with the $pp (\bar{p} p)$ data at $\sqrt{s} = 200$\,GeV, 546\,GeV, 900\,GeV, 2.36\,TeV, 7\,TeV and 13\,TeV.
 QGSM predictions for $\sqrt{s} = 14$\,TeV are plotted here also.
-The model gives good description of these distributions within the indicated energy range except, maybe, not very distinct dip at midrapidity for the lowest energy in question $\sqrt{s} = 200$\,GeV.
-For $pp$ collisions at top LHC energy QGSM predicts further increase of the central particle densities to
+The model gives a good description of these distributions within the indicated energy range except, maybe, a not very distinct dip at midrapidity for the lowest energy in question $\sqrt{s} = 200$\,GeV.
+For $pp$ collisions at top LHC energy, QGSM predicts a further increase of the central particle densities to

-Compared to the $\sqrt{s} = 7$\,TeV, the rise of the central particle density at $\sqrt{s} = 14$\,TeV is expected to be about 25\%.
+Compared to the $\sqrt{s} = 7$\,TeV, the rise of the central particle density at $\sqrt{s} = 14$\,TeV is expected to be about 20\%.

-In Fig.~\ref{fig7} the charged particle density at $\eta = 0$ is presented as a function of the c.m. energy $\sqrt{s}$ for inelastic (upper plot) and non-single diffractive (bottom plot) events.
+In Fig.~\ref{fig8}, the charged particle density at $\eta = 0$ is presented as a function of the c.m. energy $\sqrt{s}$ for inelastic (upper plot) and nonsingle-diffractive (bottom plot) events.
 The experimental data for inelastic collisions below $\sqrt{s} = 546$\,GeV are well described by a linear dependence on $\ln{s}$ \cite{UA5_rep}.
-The striking evidence of first LHC results for $pp$ interactions at $\sqrt{s} = 900$\,GeV, 2.36\,GeV and 7\,TeV is the quadratic dependence of the increase of midrapidity density of charged particles with rising $\ln{s}$ \cite{CMS_2}.
-The theory of CGC suggests power-law rise \cite{MLP10}.
+The striking evidence of the first LHC results for $pp$ interactions at $\sqrt{s} = 900$\,GeV, 2.36\,GeV and 7\,TeV is the quadratic dependence of the increase of midrapidity density of charged particles with rising $\ln{s}$ \cite{CMS_2}.
+The theory of CGC suggests a power-law rise \cite{Lev10,MLP10}.
 In the QGSM these trends hold also, and the fitting parametrizations for c.m. energies from 200\,GeV to 14\,TeV are

-As in the mean-$p_T$ case, there is a hairwidth difference between the two curves representing the logarithmic and the power-law fit, respectively.
-Indicating further increase of particle density at $\eta = 0$ with rising energy, the model favors violation of the Feynman scaling at midrapidity, otherwise the particle density there should not depend on $\sqrt{s}$.
+As in the mean $p_{\rm T}$ case, there is a hair's width difference between the two curves representing the logarithmic and the power-law fit, respectively.
+Indicating a further increase of particle density at $\eta = 0$ with rising energy, the model favors violation of the Feynman scaling at midrapidity; otherwise, the particle density there should not depend on $\sqrt{s}$.